instructor-ai/instructor/docs/prompting/ensembling/meta_cot.md

 if __name__ == "__main__":
-    query = "Can Arnold Schwarzenegger deadlift an adult Black rhinoceros?" decomposed_queries = asyncio.run(generate_queries(query))
+    query = """Would Arnold Schwarzenegger have been able to deadlift an adult Black rhinoceros at his peak strength?"""
+    decomposed_queries = asyncio.run(generate_queries(
+        query))

     for generated_query in decomposed_queries.queries:
         print(generated_query)
-        #> How much can Arnold Schwarzenegger deadlift?
+        #> How much weight could Arnold Schwarzenegger
+        #> deadlift at his peak strength?
-        #> How much does an adult Black rhinoceros weigh?
+        #> What is the average weight of an adult Black
+        #> rhinoceros?

-    chains = asyncio.run(batch_reasoning_chains(decomposed_queries.queries))
+    chains = asyncio.run(batch_reasoning_chains(
+        decomposed_queries.queries))

+    for chain in chains:
+        print(chain.model_dump_json(indent=2))
+        """
+        {
+          "result": {
+            "intermediate_reasoning": "Determining Arnold
+            Schwarzenegger's peak deadlift involves
+            researching historical records, interviews,
+            and Arnold’s competitive powerlifting
+            results.",
+            "correct_answer": "Arnold Schwarzenegger's
+            peak deadlift was reportedly 710 lbs (322 kg)."
+          },
+          "error": false,
+          "error_message": null
+        }
+        """
+        """
+        {
+          "result": {
+            "intermediate_reasoning": "To determine the
+            average weight of an adult Black rhinoceros, I need to consult reliable sources such as wildlife encyclopedias, zoological databases,
+            or scientific articles.
+Commonly, the average
+            weight of adult Black rhinoceros ranges
+            between 800 to 1,400 kg.",
+            "correct_answer": "The average weight of an
+            adult Black rhinoceros ranges between 800 to 1,400 kg."
+          },
+          "error": false,
+          "error_message": null
+        }
+        """

-    response = asyncio.run(generate_response(query, chains))
+    response = asyncio.run(generate_response(query,
+        chains))

     print(response.model_dump_json(indent=2))
     """
     {
-      "intermdiate_reasoning": "Arnold Schwarzenegger, during his prime
+      "intermdiate_reasoning": "Arnold Schwarzenegger's
-      bodybuilding years, was known for his impressive strength.
-However, the specific records of his deadlift are not well documented.
-The capacity to deadlift involves lifting a weight from the ground to the level of the hips before standing up straight with it.
-Even if Arnold's strength was substantial, lifting an adult Black rhinoceros, which weighs between 1,750 – 3,000 pounds (800 – 1,400 kg), would be an extraordinary feat.
-The heaviest documented deadlifts by top powerlifters are slightly above 1,000 pounds, far less than the weight of an adult Black rhinoceros, making it highly unlikely that Arnold Schwarzenegger could deadlift such an animal.",
+      peak deadlift was 710 lbs (322 kg).
+The average weight of an adult Black rhinoceros ranges between 800 to 1,400 kg (1764 to 3086 lbs).
+Even at the lower end of the rhinoceros weight range (800 kg or 1764 lbs), it exceeds Arnold Schwarzenegger's peak deadlift capacity of 710 lbs (322 kg).
+      Therefore, Arnold Schwarzenegger would not have
+      been able to deadlift an adult Black rhinoceros at his peak strength.",
       "correct_answer": "No"
     }
     """